 Investment Management Expenses - Expenses incurred in relation to the management of pension fund assets and includes transaction costs, management fees, performance fees and custody fees.
-Investment management fees are calculated by reference to the market value of portfolio assets under management at the end of each quarter.
-The exceptions to this are Fidelity, where market value based fees are charged on a daily basis and Private Equity fees, which are based upon amounts committed to each manager.
+Investment management fees, including those paid to the pool operator (London CIV) are calculated by reference to the market value of portfolio assets under management at the end of each quarter.
+The exceptions to this are Fidelity, where market value based fees are charged on a daily basis and Private Equity, Infrastructure and Private Debt fees, which are based upon amounts committed to each manager.